First Turkic Khaganate: Origin

-The appearance of the Pannonian Avars in the West has been interpreted as a nomadic faction fleeing the westward expansion of the Göktürks, although the specifics are a matter of irreconcilable debate given the lack of clear sources and chronology.
+The appearance of the Pannonian Avars in the West has been interpreted as a nomadic faction fleeing the westward expansion of the Göktürks, although the specifics are a matter of debate given the lack of clear sources and chronology.
 Rene Grousset links the Avars with the downfall of the Hephthalites rather than the Rouran, while Denis Sinor argues that Rouran-Avar identification is "repeated from article to article, from book to book with no shred of evidence to support it".

 Istämi's policy of western expansion brought the Göktürks into Europe.
 In 576 the Göktürks crossed the Kerch Strait into the Crimea.
 Five years later they laid siege to Chersonesus; their cavalry kept roaming the steppes of Crimea until 590.
 As for the southern borders, they were drawn south of the Amu Darya, bringing the Ashina into conflict with their former allies, the Sasanian Empire.
+In 589, the Sasanian Empire attacked and defeated the Türks.
 Much of Bactria (including Balkh) remained a dependency of the Ashina until the end of the century.

 Relations with the Byzantine Empire

-The Göktürks played a major role with the Byzantine Empire's relationship with the Persian Sasanian Empire.
-The first contact is believed to be 563 and relates to the incident in 558 where the slaves of the Turks (the Pannonian Avars) ran away during their war with the Hephthalites.
+The Göktürks played a major role in the Byzantine Empire's relationship with the Persian Sasanian Empire.
+First contact with the Byzantines is believed to have happened in 563 and relates to an incident in 558 where the slaves of the Turks (the Pannonian Avars) ran away during their war with the Hephthalites.

-The second contact occurred when Maniah, a Sogdian diplomat, convinced Istämi (known as Silziboulos in Greek writings) of the Göktürks to send an embassy directly to the Byzantine Empire's capital Constantinople, which arrived in 568 and offered silk as a gift to emperor Justin II and where they discussed an alliance.
+The second contact occurred when Maniah, a Sogdian diplomat, convinced Istämi (also known as Silziboulos in Greek writings) of the Göktürks to send an embassy directly to the Byzantine Empire's capital Constantinople, which arrived in 568 and offered silk as a gift to emperor Justin II and where they discussed an alliance.
+Justin II seems to have been more interested in securing an ally to the rear of the Sasanians with whom they had been in almost permanent conflict rather than the importation of silk.
 In 569 an embassy led by Zemarchus occurred which was well received and likely solidified their alliance for war.

-Another set of embassies occurred in 575-576 led by Valentine which were received with hostility by Turxanthos due to alleged treachery.
+Another set of embassies occurred in 575–576 led by Valentine which were received with hostility by Turxanthos due to alleged treachery.
 They required the members of the Byzantine delegation at the funeral of Istämi to lacerate their faces to humiliate them.
 The subsequent hostility shown by the new ruler Tardu would be matched in Byzantine writings.
-With the insults reflecting a breakdown of the alliance, the likely cause is that the anger was due to the Turks not having their expectations met from their agreements and realising they were being used when they no longer aligned with the current goals of the Byzantine Empire (who correspondingly lacked trust in the Turks as partners).
+With the insults reflecting a breakdown of the alliance, the likely cause is that the anger was due to the Turks not having their expectations met from their agreements and realising they were being used when they no longer aligned with the current goals of the Byzantine Empire (who correspondingly did not trust the Turks as partners).